Lovinoes/nothix/README.md

 # nothix

-A third-party customer panel for [Datalix](https://datalix.eu) with a Nothing-OS-inspired look.
+A third-party customer panel for [Datalix](https://datalix.eu) with a Nothing inspired look.
 One Go binary, zero dependencies, talks straight to the official [Datalix API](https://apidoc.datalix.de/).

 Live at **[nothix.lovinoes.de](https://nothix.lovinoes.de/login)**.

 > [!NOTE]
 > A small project I built for fun, so **use at your own risk**.
 It does aim to be
 > secure by default, see [security](docs/security.md).
+>
-On the internet, put it
-> behind nginx with SSL only, see [deploying](docs/deploying.md).
+> On the internet, put it behind nginx with SSL only, see [deploying](docs/deploying.md).
 >
 > Vibecoded under human supervision by **Opus & Claude Fable 5** running ultracode (ultra steroids).